Was boiling oil used in sieges?

 Was boiling oil used in sieges… ever?

-These are some of the sieges where we know with reasonable convidence that burning oil was used by the defenders:.
+These are some of the sieges where we know with reasonable confidence that burning oil was used by the defenders:

 - The siege of Yodfat (Israel) in 67 AD.